Tulip Symbolism: Unlocking the Meaning Behind These Beautiful Flowers

 Red orange tulips close up cremation urn reference

 Orange, yellow and white are all part of this beautiful urn.
-While most loved ones choose this urn because of its look and design, it also plays off the colors of tulips and their meanings.
+While most loved ones choose this cremation urns because of its look and design, it also plays off the colors of tulips and their meanings.

 • Orange: Represents your deep connection with the person on a physical and spiritual level.
 The gold-orange color of the leaves and tulip petals will serve as a reminder of this connection and your undying love for the person.